nixworks/public/news/2005/01/12/README.md

 ##### Senegal
 ### [ In Senegal, there is a growing opposition to a recent bill that grants amnesty to political crimes since 1983 ](/news/2005/01/12/in-senegal-there-is-a-growing-opposition-to-a-recent-bill-that-grants-amnesty-to-political-crimes-since-1983.md)
-_Context: 1983, amnesty, Senegal_
+_Context: Senegal, 1983, amnesty_

 ##### Abkhazia
 ### [ In Abkhazia, breakway province of Georgia, government re-runs disputed presidential election of last October.
 Sergei Bagapsh and Raul Khadzhimba run as a team.
 Most countries do not recognize Abkhazian independence. ](/news/2005/01/12/in-abkhazia-breakway-province-of-georgia-government-re-runs-disputed-presidential-election-of-last-october-sergei-bagapsh-and-raul-khadz.md)
-_Context: Abkhazia, Raul Khadzhimba, independence,  Georgian, Sergei Bagapsh_
+_Context: independence, Raul Khadzhimba, Sergei Bagapsh,  Georgian, Abkhazia_

 ##### Lithuania
 ### [ In the US, Lithuanian-born Vladas Zajanckauskas is charged with killing Jews in the Warsaw Ghetto during World War II.
 If sentenced, he may lose his US citizenship ](/news/2005/01/12/in-the-us-lithuanian-born-vladas-zajanckauskas-is-charged-with-killing-jews-in-the-warsaw-ghetto-during-world-war-ii-if-sentenced-he-may.md)
-_Context: World War II, Warsaw Ghetto, citizenship, Lithuania, Vladas Zajanckauskas_
+_Context: Vladas Zajanckauskas, Lithuania, citizenship, Warsaw Ghetto, World War II_

 ##### Deep Impact
 ### [ Deep Impact was successfully launched from Cape Canaveral at 1:47 p.m.
 EST (1847 UTC) by a Delta 2 rocket. ](/news/2005/01/12/deep-impact-was-successfully-launched-from-cape-canaveral-at-1-47-p-m-est-1847-utc-by-a-delta-2-rocket.md)
-_Context: Cape Canaveral, Deep Impact, Delta 2_
+_Context: Deep Impact, Cape Canaveral, Delta 2_

 ## [Previous Day...](/news/2005/01/11/index.md)